HewlettPackard/hpe-sd-cloud/kubernetes/examples/elk/README.md

 - `sd-ui`: HPE SD UI - [sd-ui](/docker/images/sd-ui)
 - `filebeat`: Filebeat monitors the log files or locations that you specify, collects log events, and forwards them to Logstash - [filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-overview.html)

 Filebeat data folder stores a registry of read status for all log files, so it doesn't send everything again to Logstash on a pod restart.
 This folder must be created in a persistent storage therefore created outside the container, on the Kubernetes nodes.
-By the default the folder is
+By default the folder is:

+    mkdir /var/lib/filebeat-data
-    /var/lib/filebeat-data
+    chmod -R 777 /var/lib/filebeat-data

 Be sure the folder has write permissions for the container to write on it.
 The path can be found under "volumes" in sd-filebeat.yaml